steveiliop56/tinyauth-docs/docs/reference/api.md

 }
 ```

-::: warning
+:::warning
-The logout function doesn't invalidate the session it just tells the client to forget the cookie.
+The logout function doesn't invalidate the session, it just tells the client to "forget" the cookie.
 This means that if somebody gets access to this token he can use it login.
+Nevertheless the cookie still includes a built-in expiration to increase security.
 :::

 ### App context